pmartinolli/OtSoCG/README.md

-# OtSoCG
-**On the Shoulders of Cloud Giants: citation practices in the tabletop role-playing game publishing industry**
+# On the Shoulders of Cloud Giants: Citation Practices in the Tabletop Role-Playing Game Publishing Industry

 Combining Wikidata, SPARQL and R Studio to analyze the citation network of TTRPGs from 1974.